vowsjs/vows/README.md

 };
 ```

-Note that if a batch's `topic` returns more than one value, they will be provided
+Note that if a batch's `topic` returns more than one value to its callback, they
-*in order* for any sub-batches' `topic`, but hierarchically *in reverse order*.
+will be provided *in order* for any sub-batches' `topic`, but hierarchically
+*in reverse order*.
 This may be a little confusing.

 Note also that if an error occurs, in either the topic or the tests, the
 sub-batches will not be run.